Qayamat Se Qayamat Tak: Plot

 Raj and Rashmi take on their families and elope, dreaming of an idyllic life together.
 They stay in a deserted fort, happy in their own paradise.
 Furious, Randhir posts Raj's picture in the newspapers offering a huge reward if he is found but doesn't share Rashmi's name thinking of the bad name their family will get.
-Dhanraj warns him that he'll reluctantly be the killer Dhanraj he was before if he harms Raj after seeing his picture.
+Dhanraj warns him that he'll reluctantly be the killer he was before if he harms Raj after seeing his picture.
 When Randhir learns their whereabouts, he, his brother-in-law and his nephew Balwant hire killers to kill Raj.
-Overhearing this, his mother then goes to Raj's house and begs his family to save them.
+Overhearing this, his mother then goes to Raj's house and begs his family to save the lovebirds.
 Raj leaves to bring firewood for their house.
 Randhir arrives with his brother-in-law, Balwant and the killers.
 They send them to kill Raj.
 While Raj is away, Randhir meets Rashmi, assuring her he has "accepted their love" and came to take them home.

 Rashmi is overjoyed at Randhir's words, unaware of the truth.
 Raj is chased by the henchmen.
 Dhanraj reaches the fort with Jaswant, Shyam and Randhir's mother and asks about Raj's whereabouts.
 Rashmi leaves to make sure Raj is okay.
 He is about to be shot but the henchman shoots Rashmi twice instead.
 She dies in Raj's arms, making him devastated and grief-stricken.

 Raj commits suicide by stabbing himself, and dies beside Rashmi.
 The final scene is both families running toward them; the lovers are together, never to be separated, as the sun sets behind them.